1997 • Johnny Depp, Al Pacino

 The film compresses the nearly six-year undercover operation into a tighter narrative.
 In reality, Pistone lived the double life for almost the full duration, and the psychological strain — including the deep guilt of betraying people he had genuinely grown close to — was even more profound and long-lasting than shown.

-The scene where Donnie refuses to remove his shoes, sparking a loud confrontation that nearly blows his cover, is entirely invented.
-No such incident or standoff ever occurred; the filmmakers invented it to illustrate the constant, everyday tension of living undercover with a hidden recording device in his boot.
+The tense scene where Donnie refuses to remove his shoes in a Japanese restaurant, nearly blowing his cover, is entirely invented.
+No such incident occurred; it was created by the filmmakers to illustrate the constant everyday stress of wearing a hidden recording device.